top of page

 Questions about the

-The Cleveland Orchestra Children's Preparatory Chorus focuses on establishing a foundation of vocal technique, musical literacy, and musicianship through quality children's choir literature.
-Members of the Preparatory Chorus have the opportunity to collaborate with the Cleveland Orchestra Youth Chorus and Children's Chorus and are provided with initial choral experiences to which younger singers may not normally be exposed.
+The Preparatory Chorus was formed in 2005 by Dr. Ann Usher.
+This training choir focuses on establishing a foundation of vocal technique, musical literacy, and musicianship through quality children's choir literature.
 By developing musical skills and performing in public, the children acquire poise, increase self-esteem, and establish a solid foundation in vocal production techniques.
-The Preparatory Chorus is open to singers in grades 5 through 8 via auditions.
+The Preparatory Chorus is open to singers in grades 4 through 6 via registration.

 Members of the Preparatory Chorus will strengthen their vocal production and choral performance skills and learn sight-reading using movable “do” solfège and Kodály/Curwen hand signs.
 Students will also develop leadership skills that will help them strengthen the other choirs in which they participate.
 A strong majority of Children's Chorus members spend at least one year in the Preparatory Chorus prior to acceptance into the COCC, and Preparatory Chorus members are given first invitation to audition for the Children's Chorus in the spring.